 Every Sunday night during the hoops season, BTN.com web editor Brent Yarina recaps the week that was on the men’s hardwood and hands out his weekly honors.
 See Brent’s latest installment, for action from Dec.
-5-11, in this post.
-Also, watch Christian Watford’s last-second 3-pointer to stun No. 1 Kentucky and the resulting celebration Saturday at Assembly Hall.
+26-Jan.1, in this post.
 And get ready for the coming week of Big Ten action with our Big Ten scoreboard.
-Player of the week: Draymond Green, Michigan State – Green scored a career-high 34 points and added three assists and three steals in a big road
+Player of the week: Michigan State’s Keith Appling – Appling was the catalyst behind Michigan State sending No. 15 Indiana to its first loss of the season Wednesday, exploding for a career-high 25 points and adding six rebounds, seven assists, one steal and one block.

 It was a crazy day of Big Ten hoops Saturday, highlighted by a pair of exciting upsets.
 No. 15 Indiana knocked off No. 2 Ohio State (recap) and Iowa stunned No. 11 Wisconsin at the Kohl Center (recap).
 In other action, Purdue defeated Illinois (recap) and No. 17 Michigan State held off Nebraska (recap).
 Catch up on all the action on our Big Ten scoreboard and get recaps, video and stats in this post.
 We have the call from the final seconds of Indiana’s upset win ready for your viewing here.
 Iowa 72, Wisconsin 65: BOX | AP RECAP |